luismaia/redmine_email_fetcher/README.md

 Installation & Upgrade
 ----------------------

-### Install

 1. **install.** - Copy your plugin directory into `#{RAILS_ROOT}/plugins`.
    If you are downloading the plugin directly from GitHub, you can do so by changing into the `#{RAILS_ROOT}/plugins` directory and issuing the command:
    ```
    git clone git://github.com/luismaia/redmine_email_fetcher.git
    ```

-### Upgrade

    **upgrade** - Backup and replace the old plugin directory with the new plugin files.
 If you are downloading the plugin directly from GitHub, you can do so by changing into the plugin directory and issuing the command `git pull`.

-1. Update the ruby gems by changing into the redmine's directory and run the following command.
+2. Update the ruby gems by changing into the redmine's directory and run the following command.
    ```
    bundle install
    ```

-2. **upgrade** - Still on the redmine's directory, run the following command to upgrade your database (make a db backup before).
+3. Install the plugin by running the following command (on the redmine's directory) to upgrade the database (make a db backup before) and copy current assets to `public/plugin_assets/redmine_email_fetcher`.
    ```
    rake redmine:plugins:migrate RAILS_ENV=production
    ```

-3. Change into redmine's directory `#{RAILS_ROOT}` and run the following command.
+4. In redmine's directory `#{RAILS_ROOT}` and run the following command.
    ```
    rake -T redmine:plugins:email_fetcher RAILS_ENV=production
    ```
    If the installation/upgrade was successful you should now see the list of [Rake Tasks](#rake-tasks).

-4. Restart Redmine.
+5. Restart Redmine.

 You should now be able to see **Redmine Email Fetcher** listed among the plugins in `Administration -> Plugins`.